luevano/luevano.xyz/src/blog/temp/flappybird_godot_devlog_2.md

 I used the automatic 3.x to 4 porting option when loading a project in Godot as a starting point.

+Add follow ignores for GDScript:

+1. Unused parameter.
+2. Unused private parameter.

+Coudln't add logging plugin [KOBUGE-Games/godot-logger](https://github.com/KOBUGE-Games/godot-logger), changing from `INFO` to `DEBUG` its a pain if trying to do from singleton.
+Tried teh following after adding:

+1. Change from `Logger` to `Log` in the autoload configuration.
+2. Add config and always load it with `Log.<load/save>_config("res://logger.cfg")`.

+Initially modify all conflicting code:

+1. Change from `File` class to `ConfigFile` and refactor.
+Also add logging to `SavedData`.
+2. Comment out the `velocity` property of `Player` which is already included in `CharacterBody2D`
+3. Disable all `WorldTiles` related code in `game.gd` as well as the `world_detector` (probably because of the signal?).
+4. Comment out the game label as `String(int)` doesn't work anymore.
+5. In general resolve conflicting code issues that the automatic tool didn't catch.

 ---